-The Department of Agriculture has a workforce of 109,302 employees and hired 18,291 employees in the third quarter of Fiscal Year 2011.
-Like other agencies, the Department of Agriculture is streamlining and improving the end-to-end hiring process to create a better experience for applicants, managers, and human resources specialists.
+The Social Security Administration has a workforce of approximately 65,400 employees and hired 460 new employees in the third quarter of Fiscal Year 2011.
+Like other agencies, the Social Security Administration is streamlining and improving the end-to-end hiring process to create a better experience for applicants, managers, and human resources specialists.
 The agency is also working to create appropriate training opportunities, promote work-life balance tools, provide appropriate benefits, and recognize excellent performance for its workforce.
 This website shows the different initiatives underway and progress being made in pursuit of the government-wide human resources agenda.

 To achieve its mission the government must ensure that it is able to find and hire the best talent possible.
 We have terrific people in the Federal government.
 However we often miss out on talented individuals because the application and hiring process is so cumbersome and slow that people do not choose to apply for positions or they find other jobs before the hiring process is complete.
 The Administration has put speeding up and improving the hiring process to attract top talent high on its performance agenda in order to address this issue.

 Attracting people to government service is only the beginning – agencies also must treat employees well in order to engage and retain talented individuals.
 To that end, agencies are continuing to work on promoting a healthy work-life balance and creating development opportunities to engage the workforce, improve employee well-being, and increase government performance.